 The Commonwealth of Massachusetts continues to experience fiscal difficulties, which are projected to impact the Town's ability to fund operating budgets for the next few years.
-Residential property growth has slowed, and commercial construction has been limited.
+Both residential property growth and commercial construction has been limited.

-Employee benefits and education requirements are expected to pressure operating budgets.
-Increased services are unlikely over the next few years.
+Employee benefits and education requirements and the general maintenance of assets are expected to pressure operating budgets.
+Increased services are not expected over the next few years.

-Despite the adverse factors mentioned above, the Town has a balanced budget for FY2008 and expects minimal growth for FY2009 operations.
+Despite the adverse factors mentioned above, the Town has a balanced budget for FY2009 and remains diligent in its efforts to balance the FY2010 budget.